dss-ialh/reproducible-cluster-analysis/README.md

 # Sandbox
 - [kmean-replica][kmeans-replica] - an applied commentary on the [K-Means Cluster Analysis][kmeans-guide-boehme] guide by [Bradley Boehmke][boehmke].
-Taking advantage of Bradley's excellent coverage of the theory, we focus on syntactic and operational features of a generic analytic workflow.
+Taking advantage of Bradley's excellent coverage of the theory, we focus on syntactic and operational features of the scripted workflow involved in a typical application of this statistical technique in data analysis.
   - version 2018-08-05 : [html][kmeans-html-2018-08-05], [md][kmeans-md-2018-08-05]